aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

 AWS IAM Identity Center requires the [AWS Organizations service](https://console.aws.amazon.com/organizations) enabled in your AWS account.

+This solution is based on the AWS Blog - [Manage permission sets and account assignments in AWS IAM Identity Center with a CI/CD pipeline](https://aws.amazon.com/blogs/infrastructure-and-automation/manage-permission-sets-and-account-assignments-in-aws-iam-identity-center-with-a-ci-cd-pipeline/)

 ## What this solution is
  - Use AWS CodeCommit or another git repository to securely source control your own IAM Identity Center code repository.
 Utilize CodePipeline to create and update CloudFormation stacks of IAM Identity Center and other AWS services.
     - The AWS CodePipeline will first deploy CloudFormation stacks to create a security S3 bucket, automation Codebuild Projects and other AWS resources.